El Gordo needs El Anzuelo: Probing the structure of cluster members with multi-band extended arcs in JWST data: Results

 \subsection{Release of lens models within the COOLEST standard}

 Previous sections describe our modeling and inference approach with a level of details that aim at maximizing the reproducibility of our analysis.
-With this idea in mind, we also publicly release all lens models\footnote{Lens models under the COOLEST format will be released at the publication of the article, although they can be shared earlier upon reasonable request.} following the strong lensing standard COOLEST \citep{Galan2023_coolest}.
+With this idea in mind, we also publicly release all lens models\footnote{\url{https://github.com/aymgal/ElAnzuelo_modeling_public}} following the strong lensing standard COOLEST \citep{Galan2023_coolest}.
 These models can then be easily loaded using the Python package \texttt{coolest}\footnote{\url{https://github.com/aymgal/COOLEST}} for further analyses, in particular with any modeling codes that share an interface with COOLEST (see the documentation for a list).
 We encourage future lens models to be released under this standard, in order to facilitate comparison with the present analysis.